laravel/docs/scout.md

 If you are installing Scout into an existing project, you may already have database records you need to import into your search driver.
 Scout provides an `import` Artisan command that you may use to import all of your existing records into your search indexes:

     php artisan scout:import "App\Post"

+> {tip} If the value of the `queue` option in your `config/scout.php` configuration file is set to `true`, you won't be notified of any errors that arise during the batch import as the import is queued.
+Hence, some records might be missing from your algolia index after the import is completed.
+To debug the issue you may temporarily set the queue option to `false`.

 The `flush` command may be used to remove all of a model's records from your search indexes: